What is Paget's disease of the breast?

 Causes of Paget's disease

-We do not know what causes Paget's disease.
-The risk factors for DCIS and for invasive breast cancer are similar.
+Doctors do not know what causes Paget's disease.
+The risk factors are similar to those for DCIS and invasive breast cancer.

 Diagnosis of Paget's disease

 It may be possible to confuse Paget’s disease with other skin conditions such as eczema, dermatitis and psoriasis.
-This is because they look similar and can make Paget’s disease difficult to diagnose by just looking at it.
+This is because they look similar.
+Paget’s disease can be difficult to diagnose just by looking at it.

-Paget’s disease usually affects the nipple first, and after a while spreads to the surrounding tissue.
-But other skin conditions usually affect the areola first and then the nipple.
+Paget’s disease usually affects the nipple first.
+After a few weeks, it spreads to the areola.
+Other skin conditions usually affect the areola first and then the nipple.

 Tests for Paget's disease